vramana/blog/_posts/2015-12-26-codemod-tutorial-2.md

 ### Solution (Attempt 2)

-I am just re-pasting the snippet for sake of convenience.
+I am just re-pasting the above snippet for the sake of convenience.
 Let's dive more into it this time.

 ```js
 export default function (file, api) {